-Risk Likelihood Consequence Risk Analysis Mitigation Organisational Operations and Reputation To proceed with the Development Approval Exemption local planning policy may be perceived as the City showing an overly Unlikely Minor Low The City can clearly justify its reasons for preparing a Development Approval Exemption local planning policy if permissive attitude to development. it will reduce cost to land owners and unessesary pressure on officer time.
+Risk Likelihood Consequence Risk Analysis Mitigation Organisational Operations and Reputation To proceed with the Development Approval Exemption local planning policy may be perceived as the City showing an overly permissive attitude to Unlikely Minor Low The City can clearly justify its reasons for preparing a Development Approval Exemption local planning policy if it will reduce cost development. to land owners and unessesary pressure on officer time.